Psmths/windows-forensic-artifacts/execution/srum-db.md

 # System Resource Usage Monitor (SRUM)
 The SRUM database is a forensic artifact that provides evidence of execution and network activity.
 It is used by Windows to provide telemetry regarding applications that run on an endpoint.
 It provides 30-60 days of resolution.

+> [!NOTE]
-It is present in both the **registry** as well as the **filesystem**, as an ESE database.
+> This artifact is present in both the **registry** as well as the **filesystem**, as an ESE database.

 ### Behavioral Indications
  - [x] Behavioral - TA0002 - Execution